hammerheim-game/hammerheim-rules/5-warbands.md

 counts as having an initiative 6.
 Poisoned Attack: The Enormous Worm attacks are poisoned
-- attacks are considered as strength 6, but this will not modify any armour saves.
+- attacks are considered as strength 6, but this will not modify any armor saves.
 Scaly Skin: The Enormous Worm has scaly Skin.
-(4+ Armour Save)
+(4+ Armor Save)
 Cause Fear: The Enormous Worm is a fearsome creature which cause fear in it enemy.
     Experience